 Our services will be provided to you on a fee for service basis.

-Our engagement commences as soon as you return this engagement document and it has been signed by you.
+Our engagement commences as soon as you return this engagement letter, and it has been signed by you.
 In addition to any other rights you might have, you can terminate this engagement at any time by telling us in writing.
-We also reserve the right to do so by providing you with 14 days’ written notice.
+We also reserve the right to do so by providing you with 14 days' written notice.

 Our engagement is to assist with the preparation of the financial accounts and the preparation and lodgment of the taxation returns for your Group.
 This includes the non-trading individual members of your family (Individuals), as well as your trading entities (including individuals), corporate entities, partnerships, trustees and superannuation entities (Entities).